maridasi47500/faible-fort-mot-de-passe/README.md

 - biometrics
 - difficile
 - autre projet
+- plan a voyage
-- future voyage, future job
+- plan a job